Dr. Marcy Levy Shankman

 Will Morris is the Founder and CEO of EdConnective.
 He is a member of the Wharton Venture Initiation Program and is also a Penn Social Impact House Fellow.
 Will received his Masters of Education from the University of Pennsylvania's Graduate School of Education.
 There he studied education policy and wrote his Masters Thesis on teacher development.
 Before UPenn, Will spent a year working as a life coach with a cohort of 30 African American freshmen as an Urban Prep Fellow in a Chicago Charter School.

 During his year in Chicago, Will became a Starting Bloc Social Innovation Fellow and participated in a social entrepreneurship institute that sparked his desire to create systemic impact through social innovation.
-Before Chicago, Will obtained his bachelors from the College of William and Mary where he realized the education system was the variable he would leverage to impact the life outcomes of historically marginalized populations.
+Before Chicago, Will obtained his bachelors from William & Mary where he realized the education system was the variable he would leverage to impact the life outcomes of historically marginalized populations.

 Dr. Amy Barnes